Henry Davis (baseball): Professional career

 The Pittsburgh Pirates selected Davis with the first overall selection of the 2021 Major League Baseball draft.
 On July 18, 2021, Davis signed with Pittsburgh for a $6.5 million signing bonus.
 Davis made his professional debut with the Rookie-level Florida Complex League Pirates on August 3, homering in his third at-bat of the game.
 After two games, he was promoted to the Greensboro Grasshoppers of the High-A East.
 After six games with Greensboro, he was placed on the injured list with an oblique injury and missed the remainder of the season.
 Over eight games for the 2021 season, Davis batted .308 in 26 at-bats with three home runs and seven RBIs, while playing catcher.

 Davis returned to Greensboro to open the 2022 season.
 After batting .342/.450/.585 with five home runs and 22 RBI over 22 games with Greensboro, he was promoted to the Altoona Curve of the Double-A Eastern League in early May.
 After two games with the Curve, he was placed on the injured list with a wrist injury.
 He returned to play in mid-June.
 He was selected to represent the Pirates alongside Mike Burrows at the 2022 All-Star Futures Game.
 In early July, he was placed back on the injured list with an injury to the same wrist.
 Over 59 games for the season, Davis batted .264/.380/.472 with ten home runs and 42 RBI, almost exclusively playing catcher.
 He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season, and in 50 at bats hit .260/.435/.440.

 To open the 2023 season, Davis returned to Altoona.
 After hitting .284/.433/.541 with 10 home runs in 41 games, Davis was promoted to the Triple-A Indianapolis Indians on June 4, 2023.
 On June 18, after 10 games in Indianapolis in which he batted .286/.432/.514, the Pirates announced that Davis would be promoted to the major leagues for the first time the following day.
 He was formally selected to the 40-man roster the following day.
 He was subsequently slotted into the lineup batting seventh as the starting right fielder in the team's game against the Chicago Cubs.
 On his first at-bat of the game and in his major league career, he hit a double.
 On July 21, Davis hit two home runs off of Los Angeles Angels starter Shohei Ohtani.
 In doing so, he became the first player to hit two home runs off of Ohtani in the same game in Ohtani's career.
+Davis spent the remainder of the 2023 season on Pittsburgh's major league roster, although he missed time during the season due to a right hand strain and played a rehab assignment with Indianapolis.
+He played in 62 games for the Pirates, mainly in right field, and batted .213 with seven home runs and 24 RBI.